Processing Columnar Collider Data with GPU-Accelerated Kernels: Abstract

 \section{Abstract}

-At HEP experiments, processing terabytes of structured numerical event data to a few statistical summaries is a common task.
-This step involves selecting events and objects within the event, reconstructing high-level variables, evaluating multivariate classifiers with up to hundreds of variations and creating thousands of low-dimensional histograms.
-Currently, this is done using multi-step workflows and batch jobs.
-Based on the CMS search for $H(\mu \mu)$, we demonstrate that it is possible to carry out significant parts of a real collider analysis at a rate of up to a million events per second on a single multicore server with optional GPU acceleration.
-This is achieved by representing HEP event data as memory-mappable sparse arrays, and by expressing common analysis operations as kernels that can be parallelized across the data using multithreading.
-We find that only a small number of relatively simple kernels are needed to implement significant parts of this Higgs analysis.
-Therefore, analysis of real collider datasets of billions events could be done within minutes to a few hours using simple multithreaded codes, reducing the need for managing distributed workflows in the exploratory phase.
-This approach could speed up the cycle for delivering physics results at HEP experiments.
-We release the \texttt{hepaccelerate} prototype library as a demonstrator of such accelerated computational kernels.
-We look forward to discussion, further development and use of efficient and easy-to-use software for terabyte-scale high-level data analysis in the physical sciences.
+At high energy physics experiments, processing billions of records of structured numerical data from collider events to a few statistical summaries is a common task.
+The data processing is typically more complex than standard query languages allow, such that custom numerical codes are used.
+At present, these codes mostly operate on individual event records and are parallelized in multi-step data reduction workflows using batch jobs across CPU farms.
+Based on a simplified top quark pair analysis with CMS Open Data, we demonstrate that it is possible to carry out significant parts of a collider analysis at a rate of around a million events per second on a single multicore server with optional GPU acceleration.
+This is achieved by representing HEP event data as memory-mappable sparse arrays of columns, and by expressing common analysis operations as kernels that can be used to process the event data in parallel.
+We find that only a small number of relatively simple functional kernels are needed for a generic HEP analysis.
+The approach based on columnar processing of data could speed up and simplify the cycle for delivering physics results at HEP experiments.
+We release the \texttt{hepaccelerate} prototype library as a demonstrator of such methods.